|Type of record:||Building|

-This former rectory is now a Grade II Listed Building.
-It was built in the early 19th century principally of gault brick and carrstone with a hipped slate roof.
+This former rectory is now a private house.
+It was built in the early 19th century principally of gault brick and carstone with a hipped slate roof.
 It has an attached range and two-storeyed porch with a panelled wood typanum.
 The house has recessed sash windows.
 Interesting features include the three bulbous gault brick chimney pots and the white and grey marble fireplaces in the interior.

 Images - none